Overlap locking and non-perturbative effects in spin glasses: The generation of the correlated random noise

 where $A_1(\alpha)$ is the set of the ancestors of $\alpha$ on the first tree and $A_2(\gamma)$ is the set of the ancestors of $\gamma$ on the second tree.
 In other words, the sum is over all the biancestors of the bileaves.
 The quantities $r(\alpha,\gamma)$ are random independent variables with variance

 where one denotes $p_1(\alpha)$ and $p_2(\gamma)$ the parents of the nodes $\alpha$ and $\gamma$ on their respective tree, and $q(\alpha)$ denotes the overlap at the level of the node $\alpha$.

-This formula is sufficient for producing the final results, but if we apply it to all binodes, some parts of the computation are duplicated.
+This formula is sufficient to produce the final results, but when applied to all binodes, some parts of the computation are duplicated.
 Fast computation can be achieved if we can associate energy not only with the bileaves but also with the binodes.
 In this way, one finds a nifty recursion formula:

 where $r_{\alpha,\gamma}$ is the same as before; the subtraction of the term $\Delta_{p_1(\alpha),p_2(\gamma)}$ corrects for the double counting present in the sum of the first two terms.
 We can use this recursive equation to compute the energies, starting from the root, thereby avoiding redundant computations.